Plan Your Visit

 Hand sanitizer stations installed throughout the center.

-Touch-free payment + credit card only (no cash handling) to minimize contact.
+Touch-free payment + credit card available to minimize contact.

 Convenient on-site parking is available for free behind the Perkinson Center and at the Chester Library.
 There is also limited street parking available.
 Please be mindful of any signs indicating time limits or handicap accessibility.

 The parking area offers 8 designated accessible parking spaces in the lot adjacent to the Center behind the Chester Library, available on a first come, first served basis.
 Entrance to the parking lot is available off Centre Street.
 A drop-off and loading zone is located adjacent to the parking lot, please do not use Centre street as a loading zone.

 The primary ADA accessible entrance to the Perkinson Center is located on the west side of the building, facing the parking area.
 Follow accessibility signage for entrance to the center.
 Ramps are available on the West side of the building from the accessibility drop-off/loading area.